Estimated reading time:

 This document describes the various commands that are available in decK.

-The command-line --help flag on the main command or a sub-command (like diff,
+--help flag on the main command or a sub-command (like diff,

 sync, reset, etc.) shows the help text along with supported flags for those

 This command can be used to verify connectivity between Kong and decK.